sarahciston/codingcare/_drafts/interviews.md

 >(Ada Toydemir, they/them, MS Computer Science)

 >"But that's what people expect. from me.
 You know, these days, right?
 It's like, I it's, it's the thing that I have to show for myself.
 It's the thing it's the you know, the to do.
 It's like the brag list in your head, right?
 You just have to it's like, how do you introduce yourself?
 How do you like, explain what you've been doing?
 How to explain you're like, Okay, this is what I have done doesn't necessarily mean this right now."
->Dazhi Zhong, they/them, BS Computer Science
+>Elea Zhong, she/they, BS Computer Science

 </section>